wesleycamargo/azure-docs.pt-br/articles/data-lake-store/data-lake-store-get-started-net-sdk.md

         _adlsFileSystemClient.FileSystem.Mkdirs(_adlsAccountName, path);
     }

-## Carregar um arquivo
+## <a name="upload-a-file"></a>Upload a file

-O trecho a seguir mostra um método `UploadFile` que você pode usar para carregar arquivos para uma conta de Data Lake Store.
+The following snippet shows an `UploadFile` method that you can use to upload files to a Data Lake Store account.

     // Upload a file
     public static void UploadFile(string srcFilePath, string destFilePath, bool force = true)